swiftlang/swift-evolution/proposals/0316-global-actors.md

 ### Defining global actors

-A global actor is an actor type that has the `@globalActor` attribute and contains a `static let` property named `shared` that provides an instance of the actor. `MainActor` is one such global actor, defined as follows:
+A global actor is an actor type that has the `@globalActor` attribute and contains a `static let` property named `shared` that provides an instance of the actor.
+The `shared` requirement is described by the `GlobalActor` protocol, to which all global actor types implicitly conform. `MainActor` is one such global actor, defined as follows:

 ```swift
 @globalActor